184 US 41 East

 Greening Michigan Institute

-Brad Neumann is a MSU Senior Extension Educator who serves as an educational resource for local and tribal governments across Michigan’s Upper Peninsula in the areas of land use planning and zoning, community and economic development, and general governance topics including effective meetings and civic engagement.
-He specializes in Placemaking, local government climate adaptation and mitigation, and zoning issues related to the Michigan Right to Farm Act and the Land Division Act.
+Brad Neumann is a MSU Senior Extension Educator who serves as an educational resource for local and tribal governments across Michigan’s Upper Peninsula in the areas of land use planning and zoning, community and economic development and general governance topics including effective meetings and civic engagement.
+He specializes in Placemaking, planning and zoning for renewable energy systems, local government climate adaptation and mitigation and zoning issues related to the Michigan Right to Farm Act and the Land Division Act.
 Neumann has worked as a private-sector planner and in the capacity of a public-sector planner and has taught and conducted original research as a National Science Foundation Fellow.
-He is a member of the American Institute of Certified Planners (AICP) and has B.S. degrees in Land Use Planning and Economics from Northern Michigan University and a M.S. degree in Natural Resource Economics and Policy from the University of Maine.
+He is a member of the American Institute of Certified Planners (AICP) and holds certificates from the National Charrette Institute and Form-Based Codes Institute.
+Brad holds B.S. degrees in Land Use Planning and Economics from Northern Michigan University and a M.S. degree in Natural Resource Economics and Policy from the University of Maine.
 Follow him on Twitter @neuman36.

 December 20, 2017 | The Court ruled it is proper to analyze a property as a single unit in assessing the effect of a government regulation.